OneKeyHQ/documents/docs/Extension/02-API Reference/signing-data.md

 `message`: Completely open to what you would like the structure of it to be.
 Every field is optional.

-Below is an example of signing typed data with MetaMask.
+Below is an example of signing typed data with OneKey.
 Reference [here](https://github.com/danfinlay/js-eth-personal-sign-examples)

 ### Example